Artifacts from Tutankhamun’s Tomb

 12. Tutankhamun walking sticks

-Many walking sticks were discovered in Tutankhamun’s tomb.
-His walking poles are adorned with representations of Egypt’s enemies and slaves from the upper part of the stick.
+Archaeologists discovered many walking sticks in Tutankhamun’s tomb.
+The walking poles have representations of Egypt’s enemies and slaves from the upper part of the stick.
 A stick of them serves as a pocket for the king’s sharp weapon.
 It’s worth mentioning that King Tutankhamun required the sticks due to an injury to his leg.

 13. Tutankhamun’s Golden Throne

-His golden throne, which is extremely detailed and painted with a romantic depiction of the king and his wife, is one of the most magnificent objects discovered in the king’s tomb.
-The names of the pharaoh are held on the chair’s sides by the two guardian women of Upper and Lower Egypt, the vulture, and the cobra snake, respectively, while the Sema Tawi sign can be seen in the lower section of the chair’s sides and back.
-To protect the king, the chair’s legs are adorned to look like lioness legs, and the upper section of each side is decorated with a lioness’ head.
+Archeologists consider his golden throne one of the most magnificent objects discovered in the tomb.
+They found a very detailed throne painted with a romantic depiction of the king and his wife.
+The two guardian women of Upper and Lower Egypt, a vulture and a cobra snake, hold the pharaoh’s names on the chair’s sides.
+We can see the Sema Tawi sign in the lower section of the chair’s sides and back.
+The design of the chair’s legs looks like a lioness’s legs, and the upper section of each side has a lioness’s head to protect the king.

 14. Tutankhamun’s Golden Wreath

-Inside King Tutankhamun’s tomb, a lovely wreath was discovered.
+The lovely wreath of Tutankhamun.
 On the forehead of the wreath are the heads of the Vulture and the cobra snake to protect the king.

 15. Tutankhamun’s Life-like Statues

-Two life-size sculptures of King Tutankhamun were discovered at his burial chamber’s entrance.
-The monarch is shown in a highly strong picture to deter tomb robbers away from his burial chamber, while the two sculptures were painted black to represent the mummy’s hue.
+We discovered two life-size sculptures of King Tutankhamun in his burial chamber.
+The sculptures show the monarch in a powerful stance to deter tomb robbers.
 The only difference between the two sculptures is the king’s headdress.

 16. Tutankhamun’s Boomerang

-King Tutankhamun’s Boomerangs with gold points at either end were discovered in his tomb, indicating that they were known in Egypt in the second millennium B.C.E.
+We discovered King Tutankhamun’s Boomerangs with gold points at either end, indicating that Egyptians used them in the second millennium B.C.E.

 17. Cow Goddess Head

-Inside King Tutankhamun’s tomb, a gilded wooden head of a cow deity was discovered.
+Inside King Tutankhamun’s tomb, we discovered a gilded wooden head of a cow deity.
 This head most likely belongs to Hathor, the cow goddess.
 Some academics say this head belongs to another goddess named “Mehit Weret” since the sun disc that used to be on Hathor’s head has vanished.